mrakgr/The-Spiral-Language/readme.md

 ## User Guide: The Spiral Power

 While the tutorial was meant to be a light introduction to the language, the user guide is intended to be an in depth guide not just into the language, but into the workings of the compiler.
+It is not intended to be exhaustive, but to cover the core language features and their implementation for the sake of making the user more confident in traversing the Spiral's source should that be needed.

 As it currently stands, the compiler in its entirety is at about 4.1k LOC.
 And while the parser and the codegens have their charm points, the part of interest which is the partial evaluator for Spiral is only 1.6k LOC.
 Out of that 1.6k probably around 1000 lines are vital to its functioning, meaning as the language continues to grow and more operatives get added, the essence of it should remain intact.

 It took the author 14 months to get the language up to this point, but with it as a reference it would be closer to 1 month long student project in terms of difficulty if a sensible tool like F# is used instead of C++.